 A fearful kitten is generally one that has not had full socialization.
 If a kitten does not have much contact with people when it is between the ages of 3 weeks and 7 weeks, it is likely to be scared of strangers it meets.
 Depending on the individual temperament of the kitten, what it has observed from its mother, and how old it is, it may hiss, spit or strike out – or may simply attempt to run away.
-Some under socialized kittens learn to trust people quickly, others can take a long time.
+Some fearful kittens learn to trust people quickly, others can take a long time.
 This depends on their temperament, their age at the time you start socializing them, as well as the amount of time you put into socializing them.
-Under socialized kittens can make wonderful companions provided you can give them the time and energy needed to teach them to trust.
+Fearful kittens can make wonderful companions provided you can give them the time and energy needed to teach them to trust.

 What Do Cautious Kittens Need?

 - Patient owners with time to work with them daily.
 This “work” will involve lots of gentle handling and play with interactive toys.
 You don’t have to be home all day, but the kitten does need focused attention when you are home.
 Routine and consistency does wonders.